-Come to our free workshop performance of Cornelius Cardew's The Great Learning, Paragraph Seven Friday, October 12 at 1 p.m. in the lobby of Sainer Pavilion.
-If you're not afraid to sing, you are welcome to join in the performance.
-You don't need to read music, just words:
+We held a free workshop performance of Cornelius Cardew's The Great Learning, Paragraph Seven Friday, October 12, 2012 at 1 p.m. in the lobby of Sainer Pavilion.

 Click here to download a copy of the score that you can print.

 New Music New College focuses primarily on very recent music, yet we also perform relevant repertoire from the second half of the twentieth century—music by John Cage, Karlheinz Stockhausen, Pauline Oliveros, Luciano Berio, among others.
 While these composers have long been acknowledged as great innovators of contemporary music, Cornelius Cardew’s contribution has been less well understood.
 To be sure, there was a time when Cardew was viewed as central to the new music scene.
 Consider this statement of Morton Feldman in 1966: “Any direction modern music will take in England will come about only through Cardew, because of him, by way of him.
 If the new ideas in music are felt today as a movement in England, it’s because he acts as a moral force, a moral centre” (quoted by Michael Nyman in Experimental Music: Cage and Beyond, 115).
 A moral force indeed: Cardew was at all times in his career concerned not only with the expansion of music’s sonic possibilities, but with the relationship of music to politics and issues of social justice.